Surely you've seen them in Bridal Magazines and on wedding sites.

 Ok, I’ll admit, I could probably pick several great first dance songs for you to consider once I got to know you much better, but a consultation is like a first date - you don’t ask what to name the baby.
 This is a very personal choice and, while we're happy to help come up with ideas, you should pick this yourselves.

 A much better question is tastefully simple: “What do you think makes for a great first dance?”
 This allows you to gauge a thousand things from their response including “how much have they been paying attention” and “do they know anything about music?”
 The best answer to this question from the DJ is “Well, that depends…” and then following it up with concrete, reality-based opinions.

 On the face of it this might seem like a valid question, the problem is that you have no real way of judging this correctly.
 The Library of Congress has 90,000 songs but none of them are going to be floor-fillers.
 Conversely, if your DJ has too few (10,000 or less) they’re probably missing some big chunks of tunage but the vast majority are going to be songs you’ll probably want to hear.
 A good dance party will cruise through between 15-30 songs an hour or so (sometimes more depending on your format).
 Meaning that a 4 hour dance party may only have 60 song at a bare minimum, or up to 200 if they’re flying through at the end of each chorus.
 It isn’t that you need 80,000 songs to crush that party, the questions is do they have the resources and knowledge to respond to the particular moments developing at your reception.

-Skip this question entirely – it’s worthless at the heart of it and easy to lie about.
+In general, we recommend skipping this question entirely – it’s misleading and easy to lie about.
 Instead, ask about how they organize their music and what their favorite go-to floor fillers are.
 This also makes a great segue into how they can get the crowd involved.
 Professionals will have a variety of organizational tactics and will happily share them with you.

 Do you take requests?